-- 1. First week: Open and re-activate EGRIP camp by securing communications, power supply, water supply and quarters.
-The skiway will be activated as well. - 2.
-With full manning, drill, log and pack ice cores from 2418 m (2022 depth). - 3.
+- 1. First ten days: Open and re-activate EGRIP camp by securing communications, power supply, water supply and quarters.
+The skiway will be activated and drill trench opened. - 2.
+Logging of deep borehole and experiments for collecting more basal material. - 3.
 Packing and returning equipment to Kangerlussuaq. - 4.
-Preparing camp for the scheduled move from EGRIP to GRIP in 2024. - 5.
+Preparing camp for the scheduled move from EGRIP to GRIP in 2025. - 5.
 Support Greenland Climate Network program. - 6.
-Support surface snow sampling. - 7.
-Support borehole measurement programs, e.g. Cryoegg and "pinger". - 8.
-Support a group of people working on installing solar panels on the main dome. - 9.
-Support several visits from Distinguished Visitors. - 10.
-Support media and special events people.
+Support borehole measurement programs, e.g. Cryoegg. - 7.
+Support the NSF Christiansson field work around EGRIP. - 8.
+Support replicate coring tests in garage tent. - 9.
+Support a group of people working on installing solar panels on the main dome.